appsByPiyush/AutoSetu/README.md

 Whenever a new row is added in a Google Sheet, AutoSetu automatically:

-✅ Receives the row data via API
+✅ Row is entered in google sheet, data shared via API
 ✅ Stores the entry securely in MongoDB
 ✅ Sends an instant WhatsApp message to the Sheet owner with the submitted details